 - Fairy Garden Store offers every type of fairy garden landscape accessory you can think of, including a cute teapot house and frog pond, as well as moss and other natural landscaping materials.

-- Baker's Village sells a complete selection of fairy garden accessories, including a variety of fairies and houses and cottages.
+- Baker's Village sells a complete selection of fairy garden accessories.

 - Glasshouse Works offers a wide selection of fairy garden plants, as well as an amazing collection of succulents suitable for planter gardens.

 - Plant Delights Nursery's assortment of fairy garden plants includes gems like Asarum forbesii 'Mercury' and adiantum venustum (Himalayan maidenhair fern).

 - Miniature Garden Shoppe carries one of the best selections of true miniature plants, including several varieties of Piceas and Sedums that work very well in one of these gardens.